bencodezen/vuepress-blog-boilerplate/README.md

 To provide a blueprint of how blogging is possible with [VuePress v1.0.0-alpha](https://vuepress.vuejs.org/) and empower you with enough boilerplate so you feel comfortable customizing it to your liking.

+## Why is it deprecated?

+As my work with OSS expands, I wanted the flexibility to switch tech stacks as the requirements for my own blog / site requirements increase.
+As a result, I do not have the time to maintain this one since it would be a separate effort from my current OSS work.

 ## Features

 - Write posts in Markdown